laradock/laradock/.github/README.md

 git submodule add --name laradock-my-project --force https://github.com/heyorca/laradock.git laradock-my-project
 ```

-Create the laradock-env and laradock-docker-compose.yml files in your project directory.
-You can copy the examples from the laradock-my-project directory (example-env and docker-composer.yml.example).
-Modify these files based on your project needs.
+Run `./setup.sh` from the laradock directory.

-Your project tree should look like something like this:
+Your project tree should look something like this:

 ```
 - my-project